ezakhar/help/en/basics/use-training-plan.md

 * Detailed information on every completed activity as well as reports on the whole training process are available;

-* In order to work according to the plan, athletes don't need to enable a paid tariff, they can use Staminity app on PC and smartphones for free.
+* In order to work according to the plan, athletes don't need to enable a paid tariff, they can use Staminity app on the desktop and smartphones for free.
 The paid Premium tariff provides additional possibilities for analyzing activities.

 ![Athlete&apos;s calendar](https://lh6.googleusercontent.com/TEQ-FWDz6mhZm4o7MLHPRSjLPf9trojZbAQuQ6V2EBI1yx8dkwdWoOKC2H7_uDCQz6jTi_dmbLo-4ZoBdlESQq2MBsw_BNsC9CYJo4pLtmE7ESuE0W9e1lUVrIAqQX3_eR0UEguN)Training calendar